CatchDreams/InternalDevelopmentProject/README.md

-# InternalDevelopmentProject
+# For NewJoiners
-Project For the management of people in organisation If you are new Joiner Start Reading the NewJoiner.pdf
+If you are new Joiner Start Reading the NewJoiner.pdf While Commiting just commit the file only written by you.